h3xstream/confoo-first-chrome-ext/slides/index.md

 ## 2. Content Script

-Script load in the context of the tab.
+Script loaded in the **context of the tab**.

  - It will have complete access to the DOM.
- - Needs to use message or storage API to communication with the main service worker or the secondary pages.
+ - It needs to use message or storage API to communicate with the main service worker or the secondary pages.

 ---